 It is quite an interesting tie-up for both sides and by linking the two businesses together it makes up a compelling opportunity as there’s a lot of value to be unlocked.

 GoCompare has value to Future, and GoCompare will benefit from plugging into Future’s traffic.

 GoCompare and other comparison sites are going to be less profitable because the FCA has cracked down on dual pricing and the ability to offer favoured nation clauses so that people can make more money out of a comparison site.

-It’s basically a loyalty penalty and it disproportionately effects elderly and vulnerable customers the most.
-It has been talked about a lot and is a means by which a lot of insurance premiums generated in the UK.
+It’s basically a loyalty penalty and it disproportionately affects elderly and vulnerable customers the most.
+It has been talked about a lot and is a means by which a lot of insurance premiums are generated in the UK.

 Because the deal with GoCompare was announced just after the FCA announcement, I think there was a recognition probably within GoCompare that there was going to need to be fundamental changes to the business.
 So the price of GoCompare probably became more attractive.

 And, if you are GoCompare and need to re-engineer your business, why not do that with a captive audience who can generate traffic for you and your customers?

 Yes, but it can also be seen as a defensive move by Future too.